Composers: Mick

 Nitzsche

-Organ: Brian
+Organ: Ian

-Jones
+Brian Jones

-Someone woke me up this morning and I lit a
+Someone woke me up this morning

 cigarette

-Found myself when I stopped yawning, started
+Found myself and I stopped yawning

 getting myself dressed